theBiblicalReformer/BibleStudy/Bible study/Ephesians/Eph2/Jew and Gentile Reconciled Through Christ.md

 > + In saying things above doesn't mean the plan for the Gentiles was not prepared, the plan for the Gentiles was predestined before the foundation of the world and also mentioned in other places in the Old Testament (Hosea 2:23, Zechariah 2:11...)

 ^f5c4f8

+> Christ is the cornerstone of the foundation (doctrines) preached, taught by apostles and prophets, believers are bricks built into the temple which is God's dwelling place through Holy Spirit